Superfast (album): Production

 The album was produced by David Eaton.
-A remixed version of the "Boyz-N-The-Hood" cover appears on the album, after Dr. Dre asked the band to remove certain words.
+A remixed version of the "Boyz-N-The-Hood" cover appears on the album, after Dr. Dre asked the band to remove certain words, such as "niggas".

+Music and lyrics

+The "Boyz-N-The-Hood" cover was re-recorded from their independent album Pillowhead (1998), which was released a year after the band's formation.
+The songs "Anyway", "Alvin" and "Superfast" were also re-recorded from Pillowhead.
+The "Boyz-N-The-Hood" cover is the only song on either album to feature rapping, and in October 2000 it was included on the Universal compilation Take a Bite Outta Rhyme: A Rock Tribute to Rap, which featured other rock artists covering rap songs.
+"Dear Kate" references supermodel Kate Moss, with PopMatters referring to it as "a fun, silly tribute" to her.

+AllMusic considered their sound on this album to be "punky post-grunge", and described it as having elements of "mirky novelty humor".
+Regarding their style, singer/guitarist Mark Morris said in 2000, "we get compared to Blink 182 a lot and everything, and I really don't think we're like Blink 182 at all.
+Yet every reviewer says that we are just this bland, Blink 182 rip-off.
+I really don't get it - I think they just half-heatedly listen to the record.
+I'm not sure what to compare us to."
+Regarding "Boyz-N-The-Hood", Morris said in 2000, "to me, 'Boyz-N-The Hood' is just a little quieter than the rest of the tracks.
+To me the other stuff is just like heavy rock, kind of rock-pop, and 'Boyz-N-The Hood' is kind of acoustic rock.
+They're still in the same kind of theme."
+In November 2000, The Morning Call described the "Boyz-N-The-Hood" cover and Len's 1999 single "Steal My Sunshine" as being "novelty faux hip hop" songs.

 Critical reception

-The Austin Chronicle called the album "supersheeny corporate punk."
+In June 2000, Raoul Hernandez of The Austin Chronicle gave the album a mixed review, calling it "supersheeny corporate punk, far more Blink-182 at the Frank Erwin Center than Streetwalkin’ Cheetahs at Emo’s."
+Regarding the "Boyz-N-The-Hood" cover, he also said "the joke only works if you were born after 1975."
 The Los Angeles Times wrote: "Call ‘em Blink-91—a cut-rate, half-price take on Blink-182’s melodic power-punk, minus the puerile wit and deceptively smart commentary (in other words, the character)."
 Texas Monthly deemed the album "the smartest power pop to break out of Texas in years."
 Style Weekly wrote that "bubble-gum punk, pseudo-rap, and watered-down 'alternative' rock are all present."
-The Morning Call considered it "slightly above-average pop-punk that plays with dynamics more than usual, though not enough to transcend the overdone and tired genre."
+In August 2000, The Morning Call considered it "slightly above-average pop-punk that plays with dynamics more than usual, though not enough to transcend the overdone and tired genre."

 The Village Voice chose the band's cover of "Boyz-N-The-Hood" as the 46th worst song of the 2000s.